 Social Justice initiatives are a lived expression of our vision and graduate outcomes.
 Our college social justice student and staff leaders meet regularly to plan activities, promote advocacy, solidarity, awareness and fundraising.

 Our college actively supports Caritas, St Vincent De Paul, our Timor Leste Committee, the Sacred Heart Mission and the local Kyabram charity The Gift.
 Students with an interest in social justice are provided opportunities to develop their leadership skills and understanding through involvement in diocesan program such as the Justice Matters Camp and Just Leadership training.

 Timor Leste Partnership and Student Immersion Experiences

-Bi Annually St Augustine's Students and Staff travel to East Timor to engage in an experience that supports the community of Aileu and continues to build a relationship of respect and awareness of the community.
-A feature of this experience is students and the East Timor community work couple the talents of the immersion group with the needs in the community to decide on a project or focus for the year.
+Bi Annually St Augustine's students and staff travel to East Timor to engage in an experience that supports the community of Aileu and continues to build a relationship of respect and awareness of the community.
+A feature of this experience is students and the East Timor community work to couple the talents of the immersion group with the needs of the community to decide on a project or focus for the year.

 FIRE Carrier Program